Bayou Bend Virtual Tour

 Below is an introduction to each of the themed rooms, which range from the earliest period in colonial American history to just after the American Civil War.
-The selection of art on view is ever-changing, so stop by to see what is new in the elegant rooms throughout the mansion!
+The selection of art on view is ever-changing, so stop by to see what’s new in the elegant rooms throughout the house!

 Enlarge the image of the map to see the room names and locations, or download a PDF.